 Process

-• Identify book for adaptation: We chose a book based on its Singaporean content, structure, ease for conversion into 3D-printed images, and availability.
+We chose Timmy and Tammy at the Botanic Gardens out of a selection of 15 shortlisted titles.
+The selection was based on its Singaporean content, structure, ease for conversion into 3D-printed images, and availability.

 Next Steps